rihan-a/rihan-a/README.md

 I am a Full-Stack web developer with 10 years of previous experience as an architect and designer, started self-learning web development a year ago, and recently completed an intensive 12-weeks full-stack web development bootcamp and seeking an entry-level position to continue learning and growing.

-Currently learning TypeScript and Python.
+Currently learning TypeScript, MongoDB, and Sass.

 ### Languages